 In a world becoming increasingly digital, how does a website fit into the ADA?

-While websites are not officially a part of the ADA guidelines, they are being considered part of Title III: Public Accommodations.
-As more people start to rely on websites to gather information, make purchases and engage with their favourite brands, inaccessible websites become an issue.
+While websites are not officially outlined as a part of the ADA guidelines, they are considered part of Title III: Public Accommodations.
+As more people start to rely on websites to gather information, make purchases, and engage with their favorite brands, inaccessible websites become an issue.

-Just as your brick & mortar location must be accessible to all employees and customers, your website should also be accessible.
-The best way to ensure web accessibility is by following the WCAG 2.0 guidelines outlined by the World Wide Web Consortium (W3C).
+ADA guidelines and compliance is a very important topic for website owners.
+Just as any brick & mortar location must be accessible to all employees and customers, your website should also be accessible.
+The best way to ensure web accessibility is by following the latest WCAG 2.1 guidelines outlined by the World Wide Web Consortium (W3C).

 Do The ADA Regulations Apply To My Organization?